Debitsuccess/debitsuccess-api/docs/Introduction/7-Glossary.md

 ### phoneType
 Type of the phone number provided.
-To be selected from one of the [options ](https://debitsuccess.atlassian.net/wiki/spaces/DDE/pages/1257414195/Library#PhoneType)provided.

 ### postcode